 In October 2005 we received an IRS Examination Report showing proposed changes that primarily relate to the valuation of intangible assets licensed to a foreign subsidiary and the calculation of payments under a cost sharing arrangement.
-See Part II Item 1.
-Legal Proceedings for additional information.
+The Company appealed the initial findings and presently is in settlements negotiations with the IRS Appeals Office.
+In October 2006 we received an IRS Examination Report from the IRS that proposed an adjustment, the substance of which was similar to one proposed for a prior audit period.
+The Company plans on appealing this finding.
+See Part II, Item 1 Legal Proceedings, for additional information.

 Accounting for stock-based compensation - On January 1, 2006, we adopted Statement of Financial Accounting Standards 123(R), "Share-Based Payment" ("SFAS No. 123(R)"), as interpreted by SEC Staff Accounting Bulletin No. 107 ("SAB No. 107").
-Effective with the adoption of SFAS No. 123(R), the Company is recognizing stock-based compensation expense, which is based on the fair value of the award on the date of grant, ratably over the related service period, net of estimated forfeitures (See Note 4 - Stock-Based Compensation in the Notes to the Condensed Consolidated Financial Statements).
+Effective with the adoption of SFAS No. 123(R), the Company is recognizing stock-based compensation expense, which is based on the fair value of the award on the date of grant, over the related service period, net of estimated forfeitures (See Note 4 - Stock-Based Compensation in the Notes to the Condensed Consolidated Financial Statements).

-The determination of the fair value of a stock-based compensation award on the date of grant is impacted by a number of factors, including the use of a particular fair value model, the Company's stock price, and certain assumption regarding highly complex and subjective variables.
-Included among the variables that impact the fair value of an award are the expected life of the stock compensation award, the Company's common stock price volatility, and the rate of employee forfeitures.
-The assumptions used in calculating the fair value of our stock compensation awards represent our best estimates, but these estimates involve inherent uncertainties and the application of judgment.
-As a result, if factors change and the Company deems it necessary to use different assumptions, or if the quantity and nature of the Company's stock-based compensation awards changes, future stock compensation expense could be materially different from what has been recorded in the current period.
+Determining the appropriate fair value model and calculating the fair value of stock compensation awards requires the input of certain highly complex and subjective assumptions, including the expected life of the stock compensation awards and the Company's common stock price volatility.
+In addition, determining the appropriate amount of associated periodic expense requires management to estimate the rate of employee forfeitures and the likelihood of achievement of certain performance targets.
+The assumptions used in calculating the fair value of stock compensation awards and the associated periodic expense represent management's best estimates, but these estimates involve inherent uncertainties and the application of judgment.
+As a result, if factors change and the Company deems it necessary in the future to modify the assumptions it made or to use different assumptions, or if the quantity and nature of the Company's stock-based compensation awards changes, then the amount of expense may need to be adjusted and future stock compensation expense could be materially different from what has been recorded in the current period.

-Contingencies and other loss reserves and accruals - We record accruals for severance costs, lease costs associated with excess facilities, contract terminations and asset impairments as a result of acquisitions and actions we undertake to streamline our organization, reposition certain businesses and reduce ongoing costs.
+Contingencies and other loss reserves and accruals - We may record accruals for severance costs, lease costs associated with excess facilities, contract terminations and asset impairments as a result of acquisitions and actions we undertake to streamline our organization, reposition certain businesses and reduce ongoing costs.
 Estimates of costs to be incurred to complete these actions, such as future lease payments, sublease income, the fair value of assets, and severance and related benefits, are based on assumptions at the time the actions are initiated.
 To the extent actual costs differ from those estimates, reserve levels may need to be adjusted.
 In addition, these actions may be revised due to changes in business conditions that we did not foresee at the time such plans were approved.
 Additionally, we record accruals for estimated incentive compensation costs during each year.
 Amounts accrued at the end of each reporting period are based on our estimates and may require adjustment as the ultimate amount paid associated with these incentives are sometimes not known until after year-end.